11 Best Kids Waders: Reviewed and Rated 2025

 • These are the most common types of waders you’ll find guides and anglers using.

-• Breathable waders have microscopic holes in the fabric to allow accumulated moisture to escape but won’t allow moisture or water in.
+• Breathable waders have microscopic holes in the fabric to allow accumulated moisture to escape, but they won’t allow moisture or water in.

-Guide Tip: Although it is said that Neoprene waders are warmest in winter, I disagree, and based on 37 years of winter steelhead fishing, and guiding over 90 days in ice-cold water for the last 12 years, that breathable waders with proper layering are much warmer and dryer.
-For more see my article Winter Fishing: Staying Warm.
+Guide Tip: Although it is said that Neoprene waders are the warmest in winter, I disagree, and based on 37 years of winter steelhead fishing and guiding over 90 days in ice-cold water for the last 12 years, I have determined that breathable waders with proper layering are much warmer and drier.
+For more, see my article Winter Fishing: Staying Warm.

 Size and Fit